sdslabs/quark/README.md

 - The above practices makes it easier to swap the underlying classes, i.e. the classes used by Quark can be extended by the application and the extended classes will be used inside Quarks's classes/

+## Working on Quark

+- First you need an application.
+If you don't have one already setup, setup a demo application following the above instructions
+- Symlink the `vendor/sdslabs/quark` folder to your local clone of quark.